 At The Fitch Law Firm LLC, our personal injury attorney will investigate what happened, determine liability, and hold the responsible party liable via an insurance claim or lawsuit.
 Our team member can discuss your damages with you during a free case consultation.

 Scooter Accident Damages You Could Recover

-Scooter claims are not the same as traditional motor vehicle claims, so insurance companies might undervalue your claim.
+Scooter claims are not the same as traditional motor vehicle claims so that insurance companies might undervalue your claim.
 In some cases, they may even try to deny it.
-At times, scooter injuries can be just as severe as major car accident claims.
+At times, scooter injuries can be just as severe as major Columbus car accident lawsuits.

 People who have been injured in scooter accidents could be entitled to many kinds of damages, including:

 - Medical bills, such as emergency care, emergency transport, surgery, ongoing care, physical therapy, medications, assistive devices

 - Lost earning capacity, if your injuries require you to take a lower paying job

 - Pain and suffering